Shanmukhi1920/Fraud-Detection/README.md

 **Data Link:** https://www.kaggle.com/datasets/kartik2112/fraud-detection

 # Repository Contents
-- `Fraud.ipynb`: A Jupyter notebook containing the code, analysis, and machine learning model implementations for the project.
+- `notebooks/Fraud.ipynb`: A Jupyter notebook containing the code, analysis, and machine learning model implementations for the project.
 This notebook includes data preprocessing, exploratory data analysis, feature engineering, class balancing, model training, and evaluation sections.
-- `results.xlsx`:  An Excel file containing the results of various models tuned with specific parameters.
+- `docs/results.xlsx`:  An Excel file containing the results of various models tuned with specific parameters.
 Each sheet within the file corresponds to a different model, providing a comprehensive overview of the model performance.
-- `CreditCard_Fraud_Detection.pdf`: A presentation detailing the project's objectives, methodology, analysis, findings, and conclusions.
+- `docs/CreditCard_Fraud_Detection.pdf`: A presentation detailing the project's objectives, methodology, analysis, findings, and conclusions.
 This presentation is designed to provide a clear and concise overview of the project for stakeholders.

 # Methodology
 1. **Data Collection**